robertjdominguez/flask-guide/README.md

     NB: a dependency for the python-autopep8 package will be the `autopep8` library for Python...install it by running `$ pip install autopep8`

+    Also, in order for the python-autopep8 package to run correctly, you'll need to go to the package's settings and check the "Format On Save" box.
+After this, every time you save a Python file, the package will parse it and format your code to the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.

 4. Install [ngrok](https://ngrok.com/download) -- we'll use this later to tunnel a web-server and test on mobile.

 5. Check out the TODO.md file.
 We'll use this as a task list to help us stay organized and move at the right pace.